2013 Suzuki Kizashi Interior

 - "Among the highlights is the nice tactile feel of the Suzuki's controls, such as the steering-wheel-mounted audio functions." -- Kelley Blue Book

-At 13.3 cubic feet, the Kizashi’s trunk is one of the smallest among affordable midsize cars.
-Despite its low trunk volume compared with other midsize cars, most reviewers think the amount of space is good.
+At 13.3 cubic feet, the Kizashi’s trunk is one of the smallest in the class.
+Despite its low trunk volume, most reviewers think the amount of space is good.
 They also appreciate that the rear seats fold down to haul longer items.

 - "The trunk is spacious for this class, and the split rear seatback folds for added capacity and flexibility." -- Kelley Blue Book